DEA Registrations, Renewals & Surrenders in Detroit

 Involuntary surrender

-The DEA may initiate administrative proceedings to revoke or suspend a DEA registration based on violations or non-compliance with regulations.
+The DEA may initiate administrative proceedings to revoke or suspend a DEA registration for violations or noncompliance with regulations.
 In such cases, the registrant is subject to an administrative process, which includes hearings and potential sanctions.

 If the DEA wishes to sanction a DEA registrant, the following administrative process typically takes place: